oeggy03/cvwo-backend/README.md

 4. You may import the included cvwo.sql file.
 Or, you may start fresh and create a DB named "cvwoforum".
 5. Starting fresh means that you have to sign up for an account yourself, then create communities, comments and posts yourself.

+If you use the cvwoforum.sql file, this is an account you can use:
+Username: NewAccount
+Password: newaccount

 ## Running the GO program
 ### `go mod tidy`
 Run this to install any necessary dependencies